 The physical length of the fader is also important.
 The longer the fader the more detailed your adjustments can be.
 Aim to buy the best beginner DJ controller you can afford.
 Many compact budget controllers have small tempo faders which can make beat matching by ear more difficult.
 If you’re committed to learning to beatmatch by ear try to get a controller with a long tempo fader.
 Anything around the 100mm mark will be excellent.
 Don’t be discouraged if the controller you own or plan on buying has short faders.
 You can still learn with shorter faders.
 It will be more challenging but not impossible.

 Beat matching is a skill.
 The art of mixing is far more detailed than just the ability to match beats.
 The software may be able to match beats but it can’t read a crowd, build detailed journeys or layer creative twists to a set.
 Knowing when to mix in a track is another detailed skill that takes time to master.
 As a beginner feel free to use Sync to keep you motivated and enjoying mixing.
 It will allow you to focus on all the other elements that go into mixing.

 If you want to up your skills keep working on your beatmatching by ear skills in the background.
-Stay persistent and keep practising.
+Stay persistent and keep practicing.
 The satisfaction you’ll get from learning this skill will boost your confidence as a DJ.
 Set aside some time to learn the skill of beatmatching.
 Even if it’s an hour a week.
 You may end up still using Sync once you learn to beatmatch and that’s totally fine.
 At least you’ll be prepared and confident in the knowledge that if all else fails you can do it the traditional way.